Pacific Debt Inc. debt relief review

 • Pushy staff.
 More than a handful of customers complain that staff tried to rush them into decisions they didn’t fully understand.

 • Not available in all states.
-PDI’s services are available in 25 states only.
-It says that’s due to state regulation, but most debt relief companies service more than half the country.
+PDI’s services are available in 35 states only.

 Compare more debt relief companies